Storage Costs for Time Travel and Fail-safe¶

 - Use CREATE TABLE … AS SELECT to create and populate the transient tables with the data from the original, permanent tables.

 - Apply all access control privileges granted on the original tables to the new tables.
-For more information about access control, see Understanding Access Control in Snowflake.
+For more information about access control, see Access Control in Snowflake.

 - Use DROP TABLE to delete the original tables.